-- D. Average dry weather influent flow in excess of 3.52 MGD (4.06 MGD after completion of the plant upgrades specified in Provision VI.C.5.c and Fact Sheet section II.E) is prohibited.
-Average dry weather influent flow shall be determined from three consecutive dry weather months each year, with compliance measured at Monitoring Location INF-001 as described in the MRP. - E. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.
+- C. Bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D section I.G of this Order. - D. Average dry weather influent flow in excess of 4.5 million gallons per day (MGD) is prohibited.
+Average dry weather influent flow shall be determined from three consecutive dry weather months (May 1 October 31) each year, with compliance measured at Monitoring Location INF-001 as described in the MRP. - E. Any sanitary sewer overflow that results in a discharge of untreated or partially-treated wastewater to waters of the United States is prohibited.